ikko/sym/docs/development/package_publish.md

 # Package Publication Guide

-This document provides detailed instructions on how to build and publish the `symbol` package to PyPI (Python Package Index) using `uv` and `twine`.
+This document provides detailed instructions on how to build and publish the `sym` package to PyPI (Python Package Index) using `uv` and `twine`.

 ## Prerequisites